facelessuser/coloraide/docs/src/markdown/color.md

 ## Override Default Settings

-ColorAide has a couple of default settings, such as the default precision for string outputs, default gamut mapping mode, etc. All of these options can be set on demand when calling certain functions.
-When not explicitly set, the base class' default is used.
+ColorAide has a couple of default settings, such as the default precision for string outputs, default gamut mapping mode, etc. All of these options can be set on demand when calling certain functions, but when not explicitly set, the base class defaults are used.
 If needed, the defaults can be changed for an entire application or library.
 To do so, simply subclass the `Color` object and override the class defaults.
-Then the new derived class can be used throughout an application or library.
+The new derived class can be used throughout an application or library and will use the specified defaults.

 ```color
 class Color2(Color):